markfuhr23/QuantumComputing/Project2/Readme.md

 Hi,

 I enjoyed this project much more than the first one.
 I really liked implementing it from scratch and not using qiskit, because of its documentation.
 I am sorry again, that it took me longer than expected, but my schedule in june was just too full.
+The report may appear short, but this time there was not a lot to plot or to write and much more time went into actual coding.
+I sticked a little bit to the described project 2 scope, but did not really follow all the tasks and looked into what interested me.

 This time I spend much more commenting and describing my code.
 It is definitely not perfect, but with a 30% effort and 80% (80%/95% now worth it) success kind of approach when cleaning it up I am satisfied.